Tappytoon

 Tappytoon is a South Korean digital webtoon platform that was developed and is operated by Contents First Inc., a venture-backed media and entertainment company founded in 2013.

-In 2018 it was ranked the number 1 Android Comics App in both North America and Europe, and in the Top 5 iPhone app in the Book category.
-Tappytoon surpassed 7 million registered users across 241 countries in November 2022.
+In 2018, it was ranked the number one Android Comics App in both North America and Europe, and in the Top Five iPhone apps in the Book category.
+Tappytoon surpassed seven million registered users across 241 countries in November 2022.

 Content

-Tappytoon offers English, French, and German titles licensed from Korean and other Asian publishers, such as Kakao Entertainment, Mr. Blue, Jaedam, Haksan and Comico.
-The platform also hosts comics that tie into other media like K-drama, K-pop, and games.
+Tappytoon offers English, French, and German titles licensed from South Korean and other Asian publishers, such as Kakao Entertainment, Mr. Blue, Jaedam, Haksan Publishing, and Comico.
+The platform also hosts comics that tie into other media like K-dramas, K-pop, and games.
 Tappytoon may also consider titles depending on reader needs and requests.

 Its Tappytoon Studio imprint, which allows creators to publish original works, began July 2021.
 A month later, Tappytoon launched its webnovel service.
 According to Tappytoon co-founder Sun Bang, "having both the novel and webtoon versions creates a synergy so that readers from one version can easily try out the other format, and they end up enjoying both."

-As of December 2022, 78.6% of Tappytoon's readers were from the United States, and the most popular genres of content with them (Americans) were romance (at 57%), Boys Love/BL (at 17%), action (at 12%) and "other" (at 14%).
+As of December 2022, 78.6% of Tappytoon's readers were from the United States, and the most popular genres of content with Americans were romance (at 57%), boys' love (at 17%), action (at 12%), and "other" (at 14%).

 In interviews with co-founders Ernest Woo and Sun Bang, Tappytoon felt that female readers were overlooked by American superheroes and comics, and so made a conscious effort to attract that demographic to their platform via quality, female-centered stories whose main leads "are out to take charge of their life and love, protect someone, and right some wrong, whether personal or a more significant issue....Empowerment, inspiration, catharsis, and even humor, it's all there, and it resonates with our female readers."